coreweave/tensorizer/README.md

 `tensorizer` has a few additional features that make it more useful than just a serialization/deserialization tool.

-### Concurrent reads
+### Concurrent Reads

-The `TensorDeserializer` class has an argument called `num_readers` that affects how many concurrent reading threads can read from the source at the same time.
+The `TensorDeserializer` class has a `num_readers` argument that controls how many threads are allowed to read concurrently from the source file.
 This can greatly improve performance, since in many cases the network or the file is the bottleneck.
 A few caveats to running with `num_readers > 1`:

-* The specified file must be a string; either a URI or file path, so that the Deserializer can open more streams against the source.
+* The specified file must be able to be reopened, so that the `TensorDeserializer` can open more streams against the source.
+  * Local files, paths, and HTTP(S) and S3 URIs / open streams
+    are all able to be reopened
+  * Special files like pipes and sockets, or synthetic file-like objects such as `BytesIO` are not currently able to be reopened
-* For HTTP and S3 URIs, the host must support the `Range` header.
+* For HTTP(S) and S3 streams and URIs, the host must support the `Range` header.
   Each reader will read a stream from a different Range offset in the source.

+The default is `num_readers=1`, which has no special requirements.

 ### `state_dict` Support